 The major comprehensive examination may be satisfied in one of the following ways: (a) submission of a paper which serves as a literature review, followed by an oral exam; (b) submission of a research paper for publication, followed by an oral exam; or (c) a take-home written exam followed by an oral exam.
 Satisfactory completion of the major field comprehensive requirement will be assessed by the advisor and one other faculty member on the Supervisory Committee with the relevant area of expertise.
 The minor comprehensive examination may be satisfied in one of the following ways: (a) submission of a paper which serves as a literature review; (b) submission of a research paper for publication; (c) a take-home written exam; or (d) the submission of a teaching dossier.
 Satisfactory completion of the minor field will be assessed by one faculty member, normally the advisor.
 Examinations are marked on a pass/fail basis.
 Candidates are allowed two attempts to pass a comprehensive examination.
 A failure to pass on the second attempt results in either the student’s voluntary withdrawal from the program or in a recommendation for termination of the student’s registration in the program by WGSI.

-Comprehensive examinations should be completed by JUNE 1st of the second year of Ph.D. studies, for students admitted with an M.A. degree.
-They should be completed by DECEMBER 1st of the third year of Ph.D. studies, for direct-entry students.
+Comprehensive examinations should be completed by April 30th of the second year of Ph.D. studies, for students admitted with an M.A. degree.
+They should be completed by September 30th of the second year of Ph.D. studies, for direct-entry students.

 In order to remain in good standing in all requirements, except the dissertation, must be completed by the end of Year 3 for students admitted with a Master’s degree and by the end of Year 4 for direct-entry students.